ibnul42/leet-code/readme.md

 ###### When two instances of this class are added together with the + operator, the resulting value is the sum of all the elements in both arrays.
 ###### When the String() function is called on the instance, it will return a comma separated string surrounded by brackets.
 For example, [1,2,3].

+# 2726.
+Calculator with Method Chaining

+###### Design a Calculator class.
+The class should provide the mathematical operations of addition, subtraction, multiplication, division, and exponentiation.
+It should also allow consecutive operations to be performed using method chaining.
+The Calculator class constructor should accept a number which serves as the initial value of result.